ebzzry/ebzzry.github.io/src/en/fallacies.md

 >drink.
 The solar system spins, too.
 If the celestial bodies around the Sun spin fast enough,
 >something like that must be created, too.”

-The speaker convolutes something that is directly observable, to something that is inobservable, and draws conclusions based on false comparisons.
+The speaker convolutes something that is directly observable, to something that is unobservable, and draws conclusions based on false comparisons.